The Calorimeter Theory

 The two kinds of heat have different properties.

-Heat radiation can for example pass though areas without kinetic heat without changing.
+Heat radiation can for example pass though areas without heat without changing.

 Heat radiation is a kind of electromagnetic radiation.